Departmental Criteria for Faculty and Professional Staff Recruitment and Employment

 All faculty and staff are recruited in accordance with the Affirmative Action policy stated in the University Policy Register, 3342-06-02 through 3342-06-04.

-Before transmitting recommendations concerning appointments, non-reappointments within limited or probationary appointments, dismissals or promotions, the Department Chairperson must consult with the FAC.
+Before transmitting recommendations concerning appointments, non-reappointments within limited or probationary appointments, dismissals or promotions, the Department Chairperson should consult with the FAC.
 Within the recommendation, the Department Chairperson will review all parties’ responses to the proposals.
 All participants should present supporting reasons for their responses and opinions regarding candidates and recommendations.

 Standard procedures require that the Chairperson document all recommendations fully.